Skip to main content

 Read-onlyDestructive

-Search all connected MCP servers with natural language to discover relevant tools for your task.
-Call this first to find which tool to use.
+Search across all connected MCP servers using natural language to find relevant tools and get recommended tool variants for your task.

 Instructions